 Next, take another deep breath, but this time only hold the air in your left cheek, then move the air to only your right cheek.
 Repeat 10 times.

-If you’d like to see some of these exercises in action, check out this video demonstration from a professional speech therapist!
+If you’d like to see some of these exercises in action, below is a video demonstration from a Speech therapist.

 3. Tongue Strengthening

-For these activities, you will need a flat wooden stick, like a popsicle stick or tongue depressor, to push your tongue against.
-You should have someone else assist you to prevent any choking incidents.
+For these activities, you will need a flat wooden stick, such as a popsicle stick or tongue depressor, to push your tongue against.
+You might want someone to assist you to prevent any choking incidents.